 What is Intermittent Fasting | What is Hypothyroidism | What is Hashimoto’s | Intermittent Fasting and Hashimoto’s Thyroiditis | Tips Before Starting Intermittent Fasting with Hashimoto’s Thyroiditis | How to Incorporate Intermittent Fasting for Hashimoto’s? | Intermittent Fasting Safety & Thyroid Disease

 Intermittent fasting has been an age-old practice for several reasons.
 Be it for religious, therapeutic, or political purposes, the health benefits of intermittent fasting are abundant.
 It helps with weight loss, lowers inflammation, reduces insulin levels and insulin resistance, lowers the risk of diabetes, improves heart health, and many more things.
-Let’s go over all things related to Intermittent Fasting with Hashimoto’s and Hypothyroidism.
+Let’s go over all things related to using Intermittent Fasting for Hashimoto’s and Hypothyroidism.

 Intermittent fasting is believed to have benefits for conditions such as Hashimoto’s disease due to its ability to reduce inflammation.
 However, if you are considering intermittent fasting for such health benefits, do consult your doctor to know if it is the right choice for you.